Basilica of St. Josaphat: History

-Construction
+Architecture

 The original plans drawn by architect Erhard Brielmaier called for brick construction.
-When it was decided that salvage material from the demolished Chicago Federal Building was to be used, Erhard had to use reverse planning in order to incorporate stone as the primary building material.
+When it was decided that salvage material from the demolished U.S. Custom House, Court House, and Post Office in Chicago was to be used, Erhard had to redesign to incorporate stone as the primary building material.

-Each block was carefully measured and numbered for a best fit in the new design and hardly any stone was re-cut or went to waste.
+Each block was measured and numbered for a best fit in the new design and hardly any stone was re-cut or went to waste.
 A large field nearby was used for material storage and sorting as it came off the railroad flatcars.

-Six large granite columns from the Federal Building, along with their carved stone capitals, were added to the plans.
-The original ornamental bronze railings, lighting fixtures, and doors were also to be used.
+Six large granite columns from the Chicago building, along with their carved stone capitals, were added to the plans.
+The original ornamental bronze railings, lighting fixtures, and doors were also used.

-Before construction could begin, a broad hill standing 30 ft tall at its peak needed to be leveled down to the surrounding area.
-This monumental task was completed using nothing more than man and horse power, which hauled the earth to a new location along the western shore of the Kinnickinnic River.
+Before construction could begin, a broad hill standing 30 ft tall needed to be leveled.
+This task was completed using man and horse power, hauling earth to the western shore of the Kinnickinnic River.

 The cornerstone was placed on July 4, 1897.
-Unskilled parishioners did most of the work under Erhard's careful guidance and direction.
-Hired help from among the poor also contributed, when limited church funds allowed.
+Unskilled parishioners did most of the work under Erhard's guidance.
+Hired help from among the poor also contributed, when church funds allowed.

-Since domestic Portland cement was of unknown quality at the time, German Dyckerhoff cement was imported for use in the foundation, while old railroad ties served as reinforcement.
+Since domestic Portland cement was of unknown quality at the time, German Dyckerhoff cement was imported for the foundation, while old railroad ties served as reinforcement.
 Heavy steel rails were also used in the concrete footings for the eight piers that supported the 214 ft dome.

 On July 21, 1901, a high mass presided over by Archbishop Francis Xavier Katzer marked the formal completion and dedication of the basilica.